Colorado Rocky Mountain School

-- Arts Curriculum: Visual and performing arts are an integral part of life at CRMS.
+- Arts Curriculum: Visual and performing arts are an integral part of life at Colorado Rocky Mountain School.
 Together classes and experience in the arts enhance our students' abilities to enjoy and excel in all parts of our program.
 Students can try their hands at hand at blacksmithing, silversmithing, painting, drawing, photography, ceramics, music, drama, and much more.

 - Outdoor Program: We believe that the classroom must open out onto the world, that a scholar's life should encompass action as well as quiet study.
 In a tradition as old as the school, our students and faculty spend 21 days in the backcountry each year.

-- College Counseling: We offer a comprehensive college-counseling program to guide you and your parents through the complex process of applying for college.
+- College Counseling: We offer a comprehensive college counseling program to guide you and your parents through the complex process of applying for college.
 Through our college planning handbook and regular meetings with our college counseling staff, we'll work with you on a year-by-year plan.
-Some of our recent graduates have been accepted to Amherst, Dartmouth, Smith, Bates, Bowdoin, Swarthmore, Middlebury, Wellesley, Reed, Rhode Island School of Design, NYU Tisch School of Film, Notre Dame, the University of Chicago, and Colorado College.
+Some of our recent graduates have been accepted to Dartmouth, Pamona College, Smith, Swarthmore, Middlebury, Wellesley, New York University, Yale, the University of Chicago, and Colorado College.

 - School Location Miles Grades Students